mattvenn/multi_project_tools/README.md

 ## Done by hand

 * run OpenLANE to harden user_project_wrapper: cd $CARAVEL_ROOT/openlane ; make user_project_wrapper

+## TODO

 * TODO still haven't hardened upw. use mpw-one-c?
+* caravel test duplication is ugly
+* include files for each project, add to project yaml - try to avoid duplication in the makefiles
+* template repository with everything in the right place and a default yaml